Sarah Tait: International representative career

 Tait competed at the Summer Olympics three times, in the women's eights at the 2004 and 2008 games and in the women's coxless pair at the 2012 Olympic Games in London, where she won a silver medal with Kate Hornsey.
 At the 500m mark of their race, Tait and Hornsey were in fourth place, but moved into third at the 1000m mark.
 In the last 500m, the pair passed New Zealand's world champions Rebecca Scown and Juliette Haigh, to finish second behind Britain's Heather Stanning and Helen Glover.

 Tait won her first world championship title in the Australian women's eight at the 2005 World Rowing Championships in Gifu, Japan.
 At that same regatta she won a silver medal in a coxless pair with Natalie Bale.
 Six years later she won a bronze medal in a coxless pair with Kate Hornsey at the 2011 World Rowing Championships in Lake Bled.

 Tait was picked as captain of the Australian women's rowing team at the 2008 and 2012 Olympic Games, and at the 2010 and 2011 World Rowing Championships.

 Three months after the 2008 Olympics, Tait became pregnant with her first child.
 As she was determined to compete in the 2012 Olympics, she continued to train up until the last three weeks of pregnancy, and returned to her training schedule five months after giving birth.
 At around this time, Rowing Australia changed their policy on family visits to athletes, enabling children to visit their parents while training and competing; Tait was credited with inspiring this change.

 Tait announced her retirement from competitive rowing on 26 February 2014, as she had been diagnosed with cervical cancer after the birth of her second child eleven months earlier.
 Although she had initially returned to rowing after undergoing chemotherapy and radiation treatment, she was later advised to retire from the sport to undergo further treatment.

-Personal
+Personal life

 Tait was married to national rowing coach Bill Tait and was a second cousin of rower David Crawshay.
 Her father, Simon Outhwaite, was an Australian rules footballer for South Fremantle Football Club.

 Tait died on 3 March 2016, aged 33, in Melbourne, Victoria.
 She had been diagnosed with cervical cancer in 2013.